-The responsibilities of the Audit Committee include recommending to the Board an accounting firm to serve as the Company's independent accountants.
-The Audit Committee also, as appropriate, reviews and evaluates, and discusses and consults with Company management, Company internal audit personnel and the independent accountants regarding the following:
+The Audit Committee recommends to the Board an accounting firm to serve as the Company's independent accountants.
+The Audit Committee also, as appropriate, reviews, evaluates, discusses and consults with Company management, internal audit personnel and the independent accountants regarding the following:

-- the plan for, and the independent auditor's report on, each audit of the Company's financial statements; - the Company's financial disclosure documents, including all financial statements and reports filed with the SEC or sent to shareholders, as well as the adequacy of the Company's internal accounting controls, and accounting, financial and auditing personnel; - changes in the Company's accounting practices, principles, controls or methodologies, or in the Company's financial statements, and recent developments in accounting rules
+- the plan for, and the independent auditor's report on, each audit of the Company's financial statements; - the Company's financial disclosure documents, including the financial statements and reports included in filings with the SEC or sent to shareholders, as well as the Company's internal accounting controls, and accounting and financial personnel; - changes in the Company's accounting practices, principles, controls or methodologies, or in the presentations contained in the Company's financial statements, and recent developments in accounting rules.

-This year the Audit Committee reviewed the Audit Committee Charter and, after appropriate review and discussion, the Audit Committee determined that the Committee had fulfilled its responsibilities under the Audit Committee Charter.
+This year the Audit Committee reviewed the Audit Committee Charter and, after appropriate review and discussion, determined that it had fulfilled its responsibilities thereunder.

-The Audit Committee is responsible for recommending to the Board that the Company's financial statements be included in the Company's annual report.
-The Committee took a number of steps in making this recommendation for the year ended December 31, 2000.
-First, the Audit Committee discussed with Grant Thornton, the Company's independent accountants for fiscal 2000, those matters Grant Thornton communicated to and discussed with the Audit Committee under applicable auditing standards, including information concerning the scope and results of the audit.
+The Audit Committee is responsible for recommending to the Board that the Company's financial statements be included in the Company's Annual Report on Form 10-K. The Audit Committee discussed with Grant Thornton, the Company's independent accountants for fiscal 2001, those matters Grant Thornton communicated to the Audit Committee under applicable auditing standards, including information concerning the scope and results of the audit.
 These communications and discussions are intended to assist the Audit Committee in overseeing the financial reporting and disclosure process.
-Second, the Audit Committee discussed Grant Thornton's independence with Grant Thornton and received a letter from Grant Thornton regarding independence as required under applicable independence standards for auditors of public companies.
-This discussion and disclosure informed the Audit Committee of Grant Thornton's independence, and assisted the Audit Committee in evaluating such independence.
-Finally, the Audit Committee reviewed and discussed, with Company management and Grant Thornton, the Company's audited consolidated balance sheets at December 31, 2000 and 1999, and consolidated statements of operations, cash flows and stockholders' equity for the three years ended December 31, 2000.
-Based on the discussions with Grant Thornton concerning the audit, the independence discussions, and the financial statement review, and additional matters deemed relevant and appropriate by the Audit Committee, the Audit Committee recommended to the Board that the Company's Annual Report on Form 10-K include these financial statements.
+The Audit Committee discussed Grant Thornton's independence with Grant Thornton and received a letter from Grant Thornton regarding independence as required under applicable independence standards for auditors of public companies, satisfying the Committee in evaluating such independence.
+Finally, the Audit Committee reviewed and discussed, with Company management and Grant Thornton, the Company's audited consolidated balance sheets at December 31, 2001 and 2000, and consolidated statements of operations, cash flows and stockholders' equity for the three years ended December 31, 2001.
+Based on the discussions with Grant Thornton and management concerning the audit, the auditors independence, the financial statement review, and additional matters deemed relevant and appropriate by the Committee, the Audit Committee recommended to the Board that the Company's Annual Report on Form 10-K include these financial statements.